-Please no Burgundys or Bordeaux!
-These full bodied reds will over-power the taste of the food!
+Please no Burgundies or Bordeaux!
+Why?
+Because these full bodied reds will over-power the taste of the food!

-Pinot Noir is not only high in acid and low in tannin, the wine also has bright cherry and cranberry flavours over rich spices.
+Pinot Noir is not only high in acid and low in tannin.
+In addition, the wine also has bright cherry and cranberry flavours and is rich in spices.

 As for Chardonnay …

-When it comes to Chardonnay, however, the reviews are clearly mixed.
+However, when it comes to Chardonnay, the reviews are clearly mixed.

 Chardonnay is the number one choice of Stevie, who says, “A great California Chardonnay with a bit of toasty oak in it definitely fits the bill with its round mouth feel and slight creaminess, which just begs for some buttery mashed potatoes and gravy.”.

 But other oenophiles are far from enthusiastic about the tipple as an accompaniment to a turkey dinner with all the trimmings.

 They fear that the oakey characteristics of many Chardonnays would overwhelm the food, overshadowing it, and making it seem flavourless.